3manuek/RDS_HIPAA_FTS/article.md

   want to have in critical environments.
 - HIPPA specifies that the encryption happens at communication layer.
 This is something I'll avoid in this article as RDS uses SSL by default.

+The trick over here is to store unencrypted part of the [SSN](https://en.wikipedia.org/wiki/Social_Security_number).
+4 digit isn't enough information for identifying purposes if stolen.
+Also, for searching you probably want a local full text search database to avoid dealing with the issues on searching over encrypted data.

+Although, if you are not interested to search through SSH, you can store few characters from the last name, making easier the indexing.

 ## Tools scope and RDS instance setup